 How to Write Your 160-Character Twitter Bio for Job Searching

+Think carefully about what you want in your Twitter bio if you’re hoping to grab a good job.
 Google uses your bio to index your Twitter account, so those 160 characters may be the first splash of information someone gets about you.
-Think of your Twitter bio as a sales pitch.
+For that reason, think of your Twitter bio as a sales pitch.
 People decide whether or not to follow you based on what they read in your bio.

 And because Twitter users are bombarded with thousands of followers and tweets every time they log in, your bio needs to grab their attention, make them curious, and cut through all the clutter.

-Twitter isn’t the same as LinkedIn: Whereas LinkedIn’s etiquette is more formal and professional, in Twitter, you can show a bit more personality.
+Twitter isn’t the same as LinkedIn: Whereas LinkedIn’s etiquette is more formal and professional, with Twitter you can show a bit more personality.
 A good way to describe yourself on Twitter is to imagine that you’re at a networking event at a bowling alley and responding to someone’s request to Tell me about yourself.

 Future focused finance executive.
 I know the weather & wear a rain jacket for changes in economic climate.
 Looking to fly a company above the storm clouds.
 (155 characters)